CUBRID/cubrid-manual/en/admin/config.rst

         [번역]: 추후 변경될 부분. *   "" 질의문을 수행하면 체크포인트가 수행된다.

         As a reference, if you run backup command during checkpoint, backup command is waited until checkpoint is ended.

 **checkpoint_interval**

     **checkpoint_interval** is a parameter to configure execution period of checkpoint.
-You can set a unit as s, min or h, which stands for seconds, minutes or hours respectively.
+You can set a unit as ms, s, min or h, which stands for milliseconds, seconds, minutes or hours respectively.
 If you omit the unit, milliseconds(ms) will be applied, and it is rounded up to seconds.
 For example, 1ms will be 1s, and 1001ms will be 2s.
 The default value is **6min** and the minimum value is 1min.

+**checkpoint_sleep_msecs**

+    **checkpoint_sleep_msecs** is a parameter to let the job which flushes a buffer's data into a disk process slowly.
+The default is 1 (millisecond).

 **force_remove_log_archives**

     **force_remove_log_archives** is a parameter to configure whether to allow the deletion of the files other than the recent log archive files whose number is specified by **log_max_archives**.
 The default value is **yes**.

     If the value is set to yes, the files will be deleted other than the recent log archive files for which the number is specified by **log_max_archives**.

     If it is set to no, the log archive files will not be deleted.
 Exceptionally, if **ha_mode** is set to on, the files other than the log archive files required for the HA-related processes and the recent log archive files of which the number is specified by **log_max_archives** will be deleted.

     For setting up the CUBRID HA environment, see :ref:`ha-configuration`.